 Every part of the body is capable of feeling pain.
 For a long time, the medical profession agreed that only worn out joints and pinched nerves could cause pain in the musculoskeletal system.
-However, in recent years has it become clear that many pains are actually caused by muscles.
-Such complaints can be result from incorrect or excessive muscular strain through activities performed at work, in our free time or while playing sport.
+However, in recent years it has become clear that many pains are actually caused by muscles.
+Such complaints can be the result from incorrect or excessive muscular strain through activities performed at work, in our free time or whilst playing sport.
 Although many muscle pains are symptoms associated with joint arthrosis, most patients with muscular pain only have problems with their muscles.

 Electrotherapy involves the use of various types of electric current.
 Different currents (frequency, amplitude, pulse width) can be used to reduce pain, improve circulation, relax or strengthen the muscles, or improve the reabsorption of oedema fluid.